 The other thing to guard against is the event where one person designates themselves ‘the expert’ and constantly tells the Caller that the dance should be done ‘this way’ or ‘that way’, or that they want ‘this that and the other’ dance next.
 There are slightly different version of many dances, even the basic dances like String the Willow.
 The caller will know their own version.
 Also, the caller will have their own set of dances that they are familiar with calling.
 To be asked to call another dance, on the night, is often not realistic.
 If you define some dances that you want when you make your booking, the caller can make sure they have refreshed their memories on those dances, but not out of the hat on the night.
 Such issues can be very distracting for a caller who is trying to sort out a hundred or more people who don’t really know the dances, so it is best to avoid such situations.

-By thinking about such issues at the time of booking you can ensure that the Ceilidh is tremendous fun for everyone.
+By thinking about such issues at the time of booking you can ensure that the Ceilidh is tremendous fun for everyone, which is the core of the Scottish Ceilidhing tradition.
 So, to summarise; you will find all the kinds of bands that are described above on the Scottish Ceilidh Band pages.
 Read their descriptions, listen to their music and even define on your enquiry to us the type of band and caller that you are looking for.

 The band often get the dance started by playing a tune or two to set the mood.
 For a Scottish